-3.4 Actual versus predicted impacts
+3.5 Actual versus predicted impacts

-The EIS and Modification Report includes a voluminous number of studies and predictions that relied on observation, measurement and modelling of the existing environments and potential outcomes arising from the Project (including mitigation measures).
+Predicted impacts are presented in Sections 11 - 27 of the EIS and Sections 5 and 6 of the Submissions Report.
+The documents include a voluminous number of studies and predictions that relied on observation, measurement and modelling of the existing environments and potential outcomes arising from the Project (including mitigation measures).
 Full assessment of the accuracy of these predictions would also require a significant number of studies involving measurement and modelling using actual data points as inputs.
 Other than the monitoring and inspection requirements specified in the CoC and identified mitigation measures, to the Auditor's knowledge there are no requirements to undertake such studies as part of the Early Works scope, and doing so does not form part of this Independent Audit.